-We strongly encourage you to research employers prior to completing your preferences on Symplicity and before you attend any interviews.
-In addition, once you have received your interview schedule you likely will have the name(s) of the attorney(s) who will interview you.
-Keeping in mind that interviewers can change at the last minute, it is still important to gather information on the interviewer as well as the firm.
+We strongly encourage you to research employers prior to completing your preferences in Symplicity and before you attend any interviews.
+In addition, once you have received your interview schedule you likely will have the names of your interviewers.
+Keeping in mind that interviewers can change at the last minute, it is still important to gather information on each interviewer as well as the employer.
 Below are some resources you can use to gather information on both the employers and interviewers:

 I) National Association for Law Placement (NALP) Directory of Legal Employers